'Avengers: Endgame' shatters records with $1.2 billion opening

 "Though 'Endgame' is far from an end for the Marvel Cinematic Universe, these first 22 films constitute a sprawling achievement, and this weekend's monumental success is a testament to the world they've envisioned," Alan Horn, Walt Disney Studios' chairman, said in a statement.

-Paul Dergarabedian, senior analyst at Comscore (SCOR), said that "Endgame" signals a "momentous end of an era" but now opens the door for "a new and exciting chapter for the future of the Marvel brand."
+Paul Dergarabedian, senior analyst at Comscore, said that "Endgame" signals a "momentous end of an era" but now opens the door for "a new and exciting chapter for the future of the Marvel brand."

 "This will extend to the small screen as well with Disney + on the horizon," Dergarabedian said.
 "We will likely see a lot of synergy between the big and small screen."